simonpo/signage/TESLA_SETUP_OPNSENSE.md

 - OPNsense firewall/router
 - Public static IP (or dynamic DNS)
 - Domain name (e.g., `powell.at`)
-- Proxmox server (or any Linux server) for nginx
+- Proxmox server (or any Linux server) for Caddy

 ## Overview

 1. Configure OPNsense to forward ports 80 & 443 to your Proxmox server
 2. Set up DNS A record pointing to your public IP
-3. Install nginx to serve the Tesla public key
+3. Install Caddy to serve the Tesla public key (automatic HTTPS)
-4. Get Let's Encrypt SSL certificate
-5. Test and register with Tesla
+4. Test and register with Tesla

 ## OPNsense Port Forwarding Configuration